Matt Toomua promises Australia will respond to their 2018 debacle by ramming Kyle Sinckler‘s sledging back down his throat at next year’s World Cup.

-The pair were suspended for the 37-18 loss to at Twickenham, thereby bringing down a dark curtain on a disastrous year for the Wallabies who suffered a series defeat at home to and lost nine of their 13 matches.
+The pair were suspended for the 37-18 loss to England at Twickenham, thereby bringing down a dark curtain on a disastrous year for the Wallabies who suffered a series defeat at home to Ireland and lost nine of their 13 matches.

 Head coach Michael Cheika‘s future hangs in the balance pending an internal review, the outcome of which is imminent.
 However, despite the 2015 World Cup finalists being at a low ebb, midfield ace Toomua predicts a New Year revival.